chriswong-6/Homepage.github.io/_pages/cv.md

-<font size=4>Network Performance Optimization</font>
+<font size=5>Network Performance Optimization</font>
-In spare time of college, I am intersted in optimizing LAN performance.
+In spare time of college, I was intersted in optimizing LAN performance.
+At the time when WIFI6 was being commercialized, I searched many technical document related to technical details such as MU-MIMO, OFDMA.
+The transmission of LAN is limited by the network equipment proformance and non-customization, that's how I got in touch with using sigle-chip machine or PC to be the customized network devices.
+In customized software-based router, because of mutiple system conflict, schedule and cooperation, I was addicted to it.
 I was captivated

 # Network Performance Optimization